jollyjumper-exe/pointcloud_comparison/README.md

 # masterprojekt

+## Evaluation
+This branch is dedicated to an automated evaluation.
+The following readme contains the instructions.

-## Distance Visualization
+## Prerequisites

-This branch is dedicated to experimenting with the distance visualization, which is needed for the evaluation framework.
-To run distance_visualization.py, you need to install the requirements via:
+To install the necessary requirements, use the .yaml file.

 ```pip install -r req.yaml```